neatbit-co/NeatScrape/readme.md

 # Installation (Nuget)

-**Warning:** This library is still in early alpha and is not ready for production use.
+**Warning:** This library is still in early alpha, is likely to get breaking changes often and is not ready for production use.

 ```
 Install-Package NeatScrape -IncludePrerelease